michelesr/thesis/src/ci.md

     ?url=http://localhost:3000/Mike/gasistafelice/ \
     2>/dev/null

-Then the script permission must be setted:
+Then the script ownership and execution permission have to be setted:

-    $ sudo chown 999:999 post-receive
+    # chown 999:999 post-receive
-    $ sudo chmod -x post-receive
+    # chmod -x post-receive

-To test the configuration, push to the remote `gasistafelice` repository:
+The configuration can be verified pushing to the remote `gasistafelice` repository:

     $ cd path/to/gasistafelice/
     $ git checkout dev